pezbetta/CocoListSkill/README.md

 ### Deploy the Alexa Skill

-Before deploying the skill you will need to indicate which Lambda we want to call when a new item is added to the shopping list.
-In order to do that you will need to edit the file `skill-package/skill.json`:
+Before deploying the skill you will need to indicate which Lambda you want want to call when a new item is added to the shopping list.
+In order to do this you will need to edit the file `skill-package/skill.json`:

 ```json
 "endpoint": {